che3sy/Free_Fiveable_Questions/README.md

 4. Open the folder, right-click anywhere in the folder, and press Open in Terminal
 5. Run this command: ``python main.py`` (make sure Python is installed) OR click on the main python file and run it
 6. Follow the prompts
+7. The csv with all the questions will be saved in the fiveable folder :)

 # Else (you care how it works):
 ___